![]() |

 magazine but it is essential to ensure that these have been recently compiled if

-you are using them to assist your purchases.
+Directory does just what it says - very useful!
 Wine Pages is Tom Cannavan's extensive and informative on-line magazine with articles, polls, discussions etc - certainly the UK's main wine forum for anyone wanting a chat.
 Easy to spend a lot of time here!
 Winesearcher is probably one of the most useful tools on the web - but only if you are prepared to pay the small subscription (around £15 a year).
 Type in the name of the wine you want to buy and it gives you a list of who stocks it in whichever country you want to buy it.
 The free version only lists "sponsors" - companies that pay them around £3,000 a year - whereas the "Pro" version includes all the little guys like me.
 Believe me, you can save the subscription twice over on your first purchase.
 Wine Spectator is Parker's main rival in the States and another extremely influential publication.
 In format, it is more similar to UK magazines Wine and Decanter but with an inevitably more American perspective.
 Wines are tasted blind by a small panel of the magazines editors and wines scoring less than 70 (out of 100) are re-tasted.
 Reviews are included in the "Buying Guide" section which lists wines in descending order according to their ratings.
 One particularly good thing about Wine Spectator (unlike any of its competitors) is that all wines tasted are reviewed so readers can discover which wines to avoid as well as those to seek out.
 Magazine subscriptions apply.